dayronsuazo/Azure-Project-Compute/README.md

 # Microsoft Azure Projects - Deploying a Scalable Web Application Using Azure App Service.
+(Compute)

 *Overview*
 The main objective of this project is to deploy a scalable web application on Azure App Service, showcasing how to leverage Azure's platform to host, manage and auto-scale applications efficiently.
 It aims to create an App Service Plan, deploying a web app and configuring scaling rules to handle varying workloads, ensuring optimal performance and cost-effectiveness.